 - Conflicting social messages about nutrition and extreme thinness can influence the development and treatment of eating disorders.

-Lindner Center of HOPE creates individualized treatment plans to help patients succeed
+Lindner Center of HOPE creates individualized eating disorder treatment plans to help patients succeed

 Every patient begins successful treatment with a thorough initial assessment and consultation with a licensed therapist.
 This initial assessment is generally covered by major insurance plans.

-Lindner Center of HOPE effectively treats a range of eating disorders, including anorexia nervosa; bulimia nervosa; binge eating disorder; overeating and obesity; and compulsive exercising.
+Lindner Center of HOPE effectively treats a range of eating disorders, including anorexia nervosa, bulimia nervosa, binge eating disorder, avoidant and restrictive food intake disorder, and compulsive exercising.

 For adults, treatment for eating disorders at Lindner Center of HOPE is available through inpatient care, outpatient care, intensive outpatient care and an eating disorders partial hospital program (PHP).